What causes bladder pain?

 - A Cystoscopy which allows your doctor to see inside the bladder

-- Urodynamics which investigates how the bladder functions when it fills and empties.
+- Urodynamics to investigate how the bladder functions when it fills and empties.
 This is usually only necessary if simple treatments haven’t worked for you or you have other bladder problems as well as pain.

 - An MRI scan.
-This is only necessary when looking for rare types of pain such as a urethral diverticulum (pocket in the urethra).
+This is only necessary when looking for rare types of pain such as a urethral diverticulum (a pocket in the urethra).

 Blood tests are not usually necessary.

 How is a cystoscopy done and what can it show?